Rahu in the 10th House

 Frances Sakoian.
 Planets in Houses

-Knowing where you stand helps you understand where you are going.
-This person is attached to traditional views on the role of family and homeland in a person’s life, as well as established methods of land cultivation that inspire deep trust.
-It is here, as well as in a fixed attitude toward the provider father, that the person sees the moral foundations of society as an unchanging cornerstone of its development.
-In contrast, the political system of society, bureaucratic hierarchies, and religious institutions are viewed through the lens of the most fashionable and modern social trends, leading to a tendency to align with “leftist” ideologies.
-A sense of responsibility, especially in life choices, is often interpreted arbitrarily, guided by social fashion, while the idea of free will is deeply cherished—even if its true meaning remains unclear.
-Views on the role of work and career in life also shift with social trends and require deeper analysis.
-In the inner life, the most stable and formed subconscious programs will be those related to deep religiosity and life positions; at a low level, this manifests as extreme conservatism and rigidity.
-Proper development leads to genuine and profound religiosity, as well as wisdom in life positions that may serve as examples for future generations.
-However, this is only possible at a high level of philosophical and spiritual culture, provided new subconscious programs are mastered—ones oriented toward accepting external karma and practical spiritual teachings.
-In other words, the person must learn to recognize their practical spiritual teachers in various circumstances and follow their guidance.
-Additionally, they should cultivate new types of relationships with superiors and subordinates, rethink their approach to setting practical goals and tasks, and refine their choices in this area.
+Knowing where you stand helps you understand where you are headed.
+This person is attached to traditional views on the role of family and homeland in human life, as well as established methods of land cultivation that evoke deep trust in him.
+It is here, as well as in a fixed attitude toward the provider father, that the person sees the moral foundations of society, which serve as an unchanging foundation for its development.
+In contrast, the political system of society, bureaucratic and ecclesiastical hierarchies, he views through the lens of the most fashionable and modern social trends and tends to lean toward the “left.”
+A sense of responsibility, especially in life choices, he tends to interpret quite arbitrarily, guided by social fashion, and the idea of free will is precious to him, though he may not fully grasp what it entails.
+Views on the role of work and career in human life also shift in line with social trends and require deeper analysis.
+In the inner life, the most stable and formed programs of the subconscious will be those responsible for deep religiosity and life positions, which at a low level leads to extreme backwardness and dogmatism.
+Processing yields true and profound religiosity, as well as wisdom in life positions that will serve as examples to many future generations—but this is achieved only at a high level of philosophical and spiritual culture, provided the person masters new subconscious programs oriented toward perceiving external karma and practical spiritual teachers.
+In other words, the person must learn to recognize their practical spiritual mentors in various circumstances and follow their guidance; additionally, they must seek and cultivate new types of relationships with superiors and subordinates, learning to approach the setting of practical goals and tasks—and practical choices—differently from within.

 Indubala.
 Planets in Houses.
 (Indian Tradition)